- Actual Lodging: Expenses may be claimed up to $275 per night (not including taxes and fees), with required receipts.

 |Rates & Agreements

 - Compare rates: In the absence of UC hotel agreements, shop AggieTravel to compare hotels' rates for the best deals.
-When comparing rates, look at the whole package.
+When comparing rates, review the entire package.

 - Book in advance: Making hotel reservations as far in advance as possible ensures that a room is available and at the best rate.